Clique aqui para o português

-The new house was a one-room shack, it was raining a lot the day, I slept there only one day, then the guy told me I couldn’t stay.
-In that, my mother was already pregnant with my middle brother, so she didn’t argue.
+The new house was a one-room shack.
+It was raining a lot the day, we moved in.
+I slept there for one night, then the guy told me I wasn’t welcome.
+My mother was already pregnant with my middle brother, so she didn’t argue.
 She was weak, she didn’t even try to keep me there with her.

 Solidarity of the insane

-My life changed, I went back to school and worked with her for a long time.
+Dona Dalva changed my life.
+I went back to school and worked with her for a long time.